Junlper: Suspension from Twitter

-On October 6, 2023, Junlper was suspended from Twitter.
+On October 6, 2023, Sternbach was suspended from Twitter.
 The previous day, an update to Twitter had removed headlines from posts which link to news articles.
-In response, Junlper exploited this to make a satirical tweet in which she claimed that "growing evidence [suggested] that" Musk was a pedophile.
-Junlper and her secondary account were terminated hours later, for which no official reason was given.
-She was briefly unbanned.
-For a short time, Junlper used the account @junegoblinmode but was again suspended on October 7.
-On October 8, she created the account @JUNlPERBOT, which was subsequently suspended.
+In response, Sternbach exploited this to make a satirical tweet in which she claimed that "growing evidence [suggested] that" Musk was a pedophile.
+Sternbach and her secondary account were terminated hours later, for which no official reason was given.
+Several other accounts made by her were also banned in the following days.
 In November, she created the account @CantEverDie, which as of March 2025 has not been suspended and is currently active.

-The move to ban Junlper was condemned by journalists Erin Reed and Ben Collins, as well as civil rights attorney Alejandra Caraballo.
+The move to ban Sternbach was condemned by journalists Erin Reed and Ben Collins, as well as civil rights attorney Alejandra Caraballo.
 The move was supported by Chaya Raichik of Libs of TikTok.
 Mike Masnick of Techdirt contrasted the suspension with Musk's previous claims of being a "free speech absolutist".
 The Messenger described the incident as Musk banning "a popular poster who skewered him".
-The Advocate framed the incident as Musk and Chaya Raichik teaming up on Junlper.
+The Advocate framed the incident as Musk and Chaya Raichik teaming up on Sternbach.
 NBC News listed Junlper as an example of suspended leftist accounts under Musk.

 A 2024 commentary article in the Postdigital Science and Education journal characterized Junlper's post as an example of weaponized multimodality in service of protesting site governance.

+Post-Twitter suspension

+In January 2026, in response to criticism by Sternbach, Ashley St. Clair, the mother of a child with Elon Musk, expressed remorse on Twitter for her previous anti-trans activism, saying "I feel immense guilt for my role", in particular towards her child's half-sister, Vivian Wilson.
+Musk responded by filing for full custody of their son, saying her apology implied she might try to "transition a one-year old boy".

 The Onion

-In September 2024 JunIper began contributing to The Onion.
-Junlper is currently a social media editor for The Onion.
+In September 2024 Sternbach began contributing to The Onion.
+Sternbach is currently a social media editor for The Onion.

+Podcasting

+Sternbach co-hosts internet culture podcast Kill the Computer, formerly known as Western Kabuki, and Ill-Conceived, a podcast about natalism, marriage and mothering including the tradwife phenomenon.

 Personal life

-Junlper is a food inspector for the state of Wisconsin.
-She is a transgender woman and co-hosts the internet culture podcast Western Kabuki.
+Prior to 2026, Sternbach was a food inspector for the state of Wisconsin.
+She is a transgender woman.
 She has been described as a leftist and identifies as a Marxist.